paradimdata/project_chameleon/docs/source/introduction/installing_chameleon.rst

 2. **Download the GitHub Repository**

    Clone or download the `GitHub repository <https://github.com/paradimdata/project_chameleon>`_ somewhere accessible on your system.
+This can either be done by downloading a zip directly from the Github webpage, or through Github desktop.
+Both of these methods should function the same.

 3. **Create a New Virtual Environment**